 Played with on Grayson.
 Religion infuses Grayson society and law, but Grayson's church no longer holds official power, and the right of the individual to follow their own path is actually a core element of modern Grayson theology.

 The Millennial Kingdom government in the Left Behind books, which consists of God as ultimate ruler, Jesus as the ruler of the world, King David as the ruler of Israel, and the apostles as the rulers of the twelve tribes of Israel.
-It's surprisingly the most benevolent theocracy that existed, as God and Jesus Christ did not forbid freedom of speech or freedom of religion, allowing those who would not become believers in Christ to live either as unbelievers or as members of the Other Light for only 100 years before they die and are sent to Hell.
+It's portrayed as the most benevolent theocracy that ever existed, as God and Jesus Christ permitting freedom of speech and freedom of religion, allowing those who would not become believers in Christ to live either as unbelievers or as members of the Other Light for only 100 years before they die and are sent to Hell.

 In the Archangel Protocol, access to the LINK (the virtual reality implanted internet) is reserved for members of a religion.
 And since the LINK is required for operating in society...
 Every government in the world (except for Russia) has a state religion, and citizenship is conditional on being religious.
 Essentially, the atheists got the blame for World War III, and this is the result.